 Central Bank of India offers this scheme for women entrepreneurs who are looking to open a new business or want to expand or alter the current one.
-Females who are into rural and cottage, MSMEs, and entrepreneurs, farming, retailing and government-backed firms can purchase this loan.
-The purpose of the loan is to meet capital expenditure such as Plant & Machinery/Equipment, etc. and day-to-day expenditure.
+Females who are into rural and cottage industries, MSMEs, entrepreneurs, and women working in farming, retailing and government-backed firms can avail this loan.
+The purpose of the loan is to meet day-to-day requirements, such as purchase of plant & machinery/equipment, etc. and working capital expenditure.
 There are no processing charges applicable on the loan amount.
 The upper limit of the loan amount that you can avail under this scheme is Rs.
-100 Lakhs.
+100 Lakh with no collateral required.

 Stree Shakti Package from State Bank of India